braintree/runbook/README.md

 ##### Capture

 Runs the provided `cmd` and captures its output into `into`.
+Once captured, this value can be referenced in later statements such as the `ruby_command` statement.
 An optional `ssh_config` can be specified to configure how the capture command gets run.
 Capture commands take an optional `strip` parameter that indicates if the returned output should have leading and trailing whitespace removed.
 Capture commands also take an optional `raw` parameter that tells SSHKit whether the command should be executed as is, or to include the auto-wrapping of the ssh_config.

 ```ruby
 capture %Q{wc -l file.txt | cut -d " " -f 1}, into: :num_lines, strip: true, ssh_config: {user: "root"}